 You heard me right – ATTACK ON TITAN.

-The only exception I’ll make is the animation.
+I do love the animation though.
 It’s some of the BEST I’ve seen.

 2. Steins Gate

 Steins Gate has an interesting theme… If it keeps you interested for long enough.

 While I understand the “deep” themes behind it, the entertainment was too boring for me.

 Eventually it gets stale, and so you won’t see me singing praises for this

 I don’t understand the hype behind it.
 I preferred the